Skip to Content

 • Crypt Flayer: 235 points

 The Crypt Flayers are your winged option from the Crypt Flayer/Horrors box.
-As such they can all fly with Movement 10″ and share the same abilities.
+As such they can all fly with Movement 10″ and share the same ability: Death Scream, that for a Triple prevents enemies from using reactions while within 6″ of the screaming fighter.

-The leader options are veritable killing machines, indeed the 2 most expensive fighters of the entire warband: 36 wounds (32 for the Courtier), Toughness 4 and 4 attacks at strength 4 (5 for the Courtier) for damage 2/5.
+The leader options, the Crypt Infernal Courtier and the Crypt Infernal, are veritable killing machines, indeed the two of the most expensive fighters of the entire warband: 32 wounds (36 for the Courtier), Toughness 4 and 4 attacks at strength 4 (5 for the Courtier) for damage 2/5.

-The non-leader option loses just 1 damage on critical (2/4) and few wounds.
+The Crypt Flayer loses just 1 damage on critical (2/4) and few wounds.

-The weapon profiles are identical between Horrors and Flayers, the main difference being the special abilities and the flying movement.
+The weapon profiles are identical between Horrors and Flayers, the main difference being the special ability and the flying movement of these profiles.
+They hit slightly better than a Morbheg Knight, but they don’t have the same resistance.

 They are versatile models although quite expensive, but thanks to the high movement, they can be used to support the flanks, grab an objective, engage a powerful enemy, etc.